-Women who haven't been screened for cervical cancer in 3 years or more or who have never been tested are especially urged to have a Pap smear.
+Women who haven't been screened for cervical cancer in several years or who have never been tested are especially urged to get tested.

-How often you should be tested depends on your risk factors, such as exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
-If you have any of these risk factors, you should be tested more frequently.
-Ask your health care provider for a recommendation on frequency.
+How often you should be tested depends on your risk factors.
+Risk factors include high-risk HPV infection, exposure to diethylstilbestrol (DES) in utero, previous diagnosis of cervical cancer, HIV infection, or a compromised immune system.
+(See the section on Risk Factors in the Cervical Cancer article.)
+If you have any of these risk factors, you may be tested more frequently.
+Ask your healthcare provider for a recommendation on frequency.
 If you have had a hysterectomy, discuss whether continued screening is of value.
 In some cases, it is.

-Even if you do not need a Pap smear each year, for most women an annual well-woman exam is still recommended, reminds ACOG.
+Even if you do not need a Pap test each year, for most women an annual well-woman exam is still recommended, reminds ACOG.